Buena Vista Social Club (album): Recording

-The album was recorded in just six days and contained fourteen tracks; opening with "Chan Chan" written by Compay Segundo, a four-chord son (Dm, F, Gm, A7) that was to become what Cooder described as "the Buena Vista's calling card"; and ending with a rendition of "La bayamesa", a traditional Cuban patriotic song (not to be confused with the Cuban national anthem of the same name).
-The sessions also produced material for the subsequent release, Introducing...Rubén González, which showcased the work of the Cuban pianist.
-Among the songs left off the album was the classic bolero-son "Lágrimas negras", which was deemed too popular for inclusion, and Compay Segundo's "Macusa".
+The album contained fourteen tracks and was recorded in six days.
+It opened with "Chan Chan" written by Compay Segundo, a four-chord son (Dm, F, Gm, A7) that was to become what Cooder described as "the Buena Vista's calling card"; and ending with a rendition of "La bayamesa", a traditional Cuban patriotic song (not to be confused with the Cuban national anthem of the same name).
+The sessions also produced material for the subsequent release Introducing...Rubén González which showcased the work of the Cuban pianist.
+Among the songs left off the album were the classic bolero-son "Lágrimas negras", which was deemed too popular for inclusion, and Compay Segundo's "Macusa".
 Both songs were later released on the compilation Lost and Found.

 Songs

-The majority of the album comprises standards of the trova and filin repertoire, namely sones, guajiras and boleros typically played by small guitar-led ensembles.
-A foremost example of the son tradition on the album is "Chan Chan", the group's signature tune and the album opener.
-Written in the 1980s, it is one of Compay Segundo's most famous songs, and one he had recorded several times, most notably with Eliades Ochoa and his Cuarteto Patria.
-The same formula is followed in this recording, with Ochoa singing lead and Segundo on second voice as his artistic name indicates.
-The song's lyrics depict a rural scene with two characters: Juanita and Chan Chan.
-"Chan Chan" is followed by "De camino a la vereda", another son, written and sung by Ibrahim Ferrer.
+The majority of the album comprised standards of the trova and filin repertoire, namely sones, guajiras and boleros typically played by small guitar-led ensembles.
+A foremost example of the son tradition on the album was "Chan Chan", the group's signature tune and the album opener.
+Written in the 1980s, it was one of Compay Segundo's most famous songs and one he had recorded several times, most notably with Eliades Ochoa and his Cuarteto Patria.
+The same formula was followed in this recording, with Ochoa singing lead and Segundo on second voice (as his artist name indicated).
+The song's lyrics depicted a rural scene with two characters, Juanita and Chan Chan.
+"Chan Chan" was followed by "De camino a la vereda", another son, written and sung by Ibrahim Ferrer.

-Another example of the son cubano is Sergio González Siaba's "El cuarto de Tula", sung by Eliades Ochoa, with Ibrahim Ferrer and Manuel "Puntillita" Licea joining Ochoa in an extended descarga (jam) section improvising lyrics.
-Barbarito Torres plays a frenetic laúd solo towards the end of the track.
-Timbales are played by the 13-year-old Yulién Oviedo Sánchez.
-The song is featured in the 2001 film Training Day.
-"Candela" is another classic son, composed by Faustino Oramas "El Guayabero".
-Its lyrics, rich with sexual innuendo, are sung by Ibrahim Ferrer who improvises vocal lines throughout the track, while the whole ensemble performs an extended descarga.
+Another example of the son cubano was Sergio González Siaba's "El cuarto de Tula", sung by Eliades Ochoa, with Ferrer and Manuel "Puntillita" Licea joining Ochoa in an extended descarga (jam) section improvising lyrics.
+Barbarito Torres played a frenetic laúd solo towards the end of the track.
+Timbales were played by 13-year-old Yulién Oviedo Sánchez.
+The song was featured in the 2001 film Training Day.
+"Candela" was another classic son, composed by Faustino Oramas "El Guayabero".
+Its lyrics, rich with sexual innuendo, were sung by Ibrahim Ferrer, who improvised vocal lines throughout the track, and the whole ensemble performed an extended descarga.